The Trails of 'Toba

 Strava Route: https://www.strava.com/routes/3033624256864234252

 The 50km is a point to point route that starts at Alfred Hole parking lot.
 It follows Centennial Trail Southeast towards McGillivray Falls.
 You will first pass the 307 access point where you continue towards Rock Ridge.
-Past rock ridge you will eventually get to the Powerline Access, here you turn left towards PTH 44 where you do an out and back to access Aid Station 1.
-This will be roughly 15.5km into your run.
+Past rock ridge you will eventually get to the Powerline Access around 15km into your run, here you turn left towards PTH 44 where you do an out and back to access Aid Station 1.
+This will be roughly 16.5km into your run.
 There is no crew access at Aid Station 1 as there is no parking.

 You continue back towards the main trail and turn left towards Telford Tower.
-At Telford Tower you continue towards Telford Pond and will eventually get to the STUNNING views at the iconic red bridge near 26.5km.
+At Telford Tower you continue towards Telford Pond and will eventually get to the STUNNING views at the iconic red bridge near 27.5km.
 Continue 400m and you will hit the Bear Lake Junction.
-Turn left following Bear Lake to PTH 44 where your will find Aid Station 2, 30km into your run at the Bear Lake parking lot which requires you to cross PTH 44.
+Turn left following Bear Lake to PTH 44 where your will find Aid Station 2, 31.5km into your run at the Bear Lake parking lot which requires you to cross PTH 44.
 This is the one and only spot that you will have crew and bathroom access.
 Be warned that parking is limited!
 From here you continue down Bear Lake trail as an out and back to the designated spot (during the race volunteers will be there taking down your number/name).
-You will hit Aid Station 3 (your crew can see you a second time here) again at the Bear Lake parking lot (aid station 2 a second time) at just shy of 36km.
-This is the last aid station before the finish.
+You will hit Aid Station 3 (your crew can see you a second time here) again at the Bear Lake parking lot (aid station 2 a second time) at just shy of 38km.
+This is the last aid station before the finish with 13.5km to go!

 At this point continue back across PTH 44 and head back towards the Hanson's Creek junction.
 This time instead of going to Hanson's Creek you will continue straight towards Turtle Rock.
-Continue towards Lily Pond/McGillivray Falls and do the short loop at Mcgillivray falls an you will have ABSOLUTELY CRUSHED your 50km!
+Continue towards Lily Pond/McGillivray Falls and do the short loop at Mcgillivray falls following the Blue Highway switchbacks down to the finish line, an you will have ABSOLUTELY CRUSHED your 50km (might be a bonus km or two...)!
 The finish line is at the McGillivray Falls parking lot.

 25km Route